Q. Is Social Security considered income when I’m enrolling in a plan through the exchange?

 A. Yes.
 Social Security income is included in the calculation to determine your subsidy eligibility.

-To get your modified adjust gross income (MAGI, which is often referred to as “household income” when we talk about subsidy-eligibility and Medicaid-eligibility), you start with your adjusted gross income (AGI) from your tax return.
+To get your ACA-specific modified adjusted gross income (MAGI, which is often referred to as “household income” when we talk about subsidy-eligibility and Medicaid-eligibility), you start with your adjusted gross income (AGI) from your tax return.
 Then there are three things that must be added to your AGI if any of them apply to you:

 - Non-taxable Social Security income.